Sandra King Kauanui, Ph.D.

 Phone: (239) 590-7433

 Office: Lutgert Hall 3339

 Ph.D. in Organizational Behavior and Entrepreneurship, The George Washington University (1997)

-Dr. Sandra K. Kauanui is the Department Chair of Management; Director of The Institute for Entrepreneurship; and a Professor of Entrepreneurship and Management.
+Dr. Sandra K. Kauanui is Director of The Institute for Entrepreneurship and a Professor of Entrepreneurship and Management.
 She received her Ph.D. from The George Washington University and has an MBA from William & Mary University.
 Dr. Kauanui has over 30 years professional experience in the field as an entrepreneur, educator, researcher, and consultant.
 Before becoming an academic, Dr. Kauanui started and ran her own successful business for twenty years.
 The business, which employed up to forty employees, provided financial, tax and accounting services to entrepreneurial firms.